Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Check the Dim statement, it is like any other array definition.
-Dimension two more variables j and strLabel.
-Variable j is used as a control variable in the For…Next loop. strLabel is used to construct and store a label, like (1), (2), etc. to use in the InputBox() prompt.
-This is an indicator to identify the current record number when we enter data into each record.
+Check the Dim statement—it works like any other array definition.
+We also declare two additional variables: j and strLabel.
+The variable j serves as the control variable in the For…Next loop, while strLabel is used to construct and store a label such as (1), (2), etc., which appears in the InputBox() prompt.
+This label helps identify the current record number as we enter data into each record.

-We have used meaningful names for the Array Elements (Desc, Quantity, UnitPrice rather than using array index numbers like Sales(0,0) for Description or Sales(0,1) for Quantity, etc.).
-The MySales(j).TotalPrice is assigned 0.
-This element's value will be calculated and assigned in the SalesPrint() function.
-We will pass this Array as ByRef Parameter to the SalesPrint() Function.
+We have chosen meaningful names for the array elements—Desc, Quantity, and UnitPrice—instead of using array index numbers like Sales(0,0) for Description or Sales(0,1) for Quantity.
+The 'MySales(j).TotalPrice' element is initially assigned 0; its value will be calculated and updated in the SalesPrint() function.
+The array is passed to SalesPrint() as a ByRef parameter.

 The SalesPrint() Function.